-However, if the idea of placing your full refund in a few stocks leaves you feeling incredibly uneasy, simply take a small amount that won’t hurt you if you lose it.
+However, if the idea of investing your full tax refund in a few stocks leaves you feeling uneasy, simply take a small amount that won’t hurt you if you lose it.
 That way you still have some left to put toward a more conservative option.

 5. Purchase more life insurance.

 For many, life insurance is easy to overlook.
 This is often especially true for younger individuals who are confident they have more than enough time to worry about it.
 But, a term life insurance policy can provide substantial financial stability for your family – or future family.

 It’s the perfect way for you to continue to provide for your loved ones and help them maintain their standard of living if something unfortunate happens.

 Give your money a purpose.

 The bottom line – if you get a tax refund this year, make sure whatever choice you make is the smart move for you.

 The best way to continually grow your wealth is by giving your hard-earned money the opportunity to work harder for you, regardless of which specific route you take.